 You can set both user interface and editing language to be the same thing, or you can set them to be different things if you prefer.
 Maybe you want your buttons and controls to be in French but you need to type documents in German, for example.

-If the Keyboard Layout shows as Enabled you're all set for editing, otherwise click where it says Not enabled and follow the steps to enable it.
+If the Keyboard Layout shows as Enabled you're all set for editing.
+If it says Not enabled in the Keyboard Layout column follow these steps to enable it:

 Under Proofing, if your language shows as Installed you're ready to go.
 Otherwise click Not installed and Office will take you to a page where you can download the necessary Language Accessory Pack for that language.
 Follow the instructions on that page to download and install the pack, then come back to the Office Language Preferences dialog box to confirm that it's now installed.